-- Chief of Standards, Bastian Buck, Director Standards, Harold Pauwels, and Gelkha Buitrago, Director Sector Standards, presented a first draft of the 2026-2028 Work Program considering ongoing and upcoming revisions of Topic and Sector Standards, future projects, and prioritization of resources. - The following points were raised by GSSB members and addressed as follows: - The GSSB asked when the Universal Standards could be revised, while recognizing the importance of the Topic and Sector Standards revisions.
-The SD will determine the appropriate moment over the next three years and, where possible, combine it with other Standard updates.
-The SD will also consider the options currently available for jurisdictions to refer to the GRI Standards in their legislation and, building on that discussion, gather further input on revising the Universal Standards.
-From a conceptual perspective, there is currently no planned update to the principles underpinning the Universal Standards; therefore, the SD does not anticipate a revision similar to that of 2019-2021.
-However, it could still be a sizable project that addresses all three Universal Standards.
-It is proposed that this be discussed in the June meeting. - The GSSB asked for details on how conflict-affected and high-risk areas (CAHRA) will be included in the update of GRI 401: Security Practices 2016.
+- Chief of Standards, Bastian Buck, Director Standards, Harold Pauwels, and Gelkha Buitrago, Director Sector Standards, presented a first draft of the 2026-2028 Work Program considering ongoing and upcoming revisions of Topic and Sector Standards, future projects, and prioritization of resources. - 31 The following points were raised by GSSB members and addressed as follows: - The GSSB asked when the Universal Standards could be revised, while recognizing the importance of the Topic and Sector Standards revisions.
+The SD will determine the appropriate moment over the next three years and, where possible, combine it with other Standard updates. - The GSSB asked for details on how conflict-affected and high-risk areas (CAHRA) will be included in the update of GRI 410: Security Practices 2016.
 The SD wants to follow the advice in the reports from the Geneva Centre for Security Sector Governance, the Red Cross, and previous speakers to the GSSB.
 The SD suggests incorporating CAHRA into the revision of GRI 411: Rights of Indigenous People 2016 and GRI 413: Local Communities 2016.
 As many security issues are related to vulnerable groups, particularly local communities, the SD may integrate security practices and conflict areas into the revision work. - The GSSB asked how resources are managed to develop and revise Topic and Sector Standards.
 The SD explained that the focus continues to be on revising and updating overdue Standards.
-The SD has built an internal team to work on all the Topic Standards, which limits the number of Standards that can be developed.
+The SD has built an internal team focused on revising and updating the existing Topic Standards, which limits the capacity for developing new standards.
 In parallel, the SD established a Sector Standards team that has the capacity to handle its current workload, as well as the possibility to allocate resources differently for future sector-related work over the next three years.
 The SD noted the interrelation between Topic and Sector Standards, highlighting the importance of having a fully aligned portfolio.
 This will be achieved by the end of the next three-year work program, after which any revisions are expected to be incremental. - The GSSB sought clarification on the digitization standard and whether GRI requires a dedicated artificial intelligence (AI) standard, noting that AI may be a cross-cutting issue.
-The SD confirmed that AI is under consideration following initial research, but advises deferring work on it due to other priorities in the coming years.
+The SD confirmed that AI is under consideration following initial research, but advises deferring work on it due to other priorities in the coming years. - The GSSB discussed the next steps in developing the draft Work Program.
+The SD outlined how input from the GSSB and GRI governance bodies can be incorporated as part of the process.